DeMeco Ryans: San Francisco 49ers

 On February 28, 2017, Ryans was hired by the San Francisco 49ers as a defensive quality control coach.
 In 2018, he was promoted to inside linebackers coach.
 On January 18, 2021, Ryans was promoted to defensive coordinator following the departure of Robert Saleh, who left to become the head coach of the New York Jets.

-Following a successful postseason for the 49ers defense, Ryans was interviewed for the head coaching vacancy at the Minnesota Vikings, but declined a second interview and opted to remain with the 49ers.
+Following a successful 2021 postseason for the 49ers defense, Ryans was interviewed for the head coaching vacancy at the Minnesota Vikings, but declined a second interview and opted to remain with the 49ers.
 In 2022, Ryans' unit finished as the top defense in football by DVOA, second by weighted DVOA, fifth against the pass, and second against the rush.
-He was named as the PFWA Assistant Coach of the Year.
+As a result, Ryans was named as the PFWA Assistant Coach of the Year.

 Houston Texans

-On January 31, 2023, Ryans was announced as the next head coach of the Houston Texans after signing a six-year contract.
-He is the third head coach hired in the last three offseasons by the Texans.
+On January 31, 2023, Ryans was hired as head coach of the Houston Texans, the same franchise he started his professional NFL career for, after signing a six-year contract.
+Ryans was the third head coach hired in the last three offseasons by the Texans.

+The Texans started the 2023 season by losing their first two games.
+However, under Ryans' leadership, the team finished atop the AFC South with a 10–7 record and made the playoffs.
+The Texans defeated the Cleveland Browns by a score of a 45–14 in the Wild Card Round, which marked their first playoff win since 2019, and just the franchise's third playoff victory since 2013.
+The Texans saw their season end with a 34–10 loss to the Baltimore Ravens in the Divisional Round.

+In 2024, Ryans is the first of three Pro Bowl linebackers to be a head coach in 2024.
+Antonio Pierce was hired to be the head coach of the Las Vegas Raiders and the New England Patriots followed suit hiring Jerod Mayo.

+After a win over the Titans in Week 18 of 2024, Ryans became the fastest coach in Texans history to win 20 games (in 34 total games).
+He led the Texans to a 10–7 mark in the 2024 season, which won the AFC South.
+The team defeated the Los Angeles Chargers 32–12 in the Wild Card Round before falling to the Kansas City Chiefs 23–14 in the Divisional Round.